 How to validate props in Vue

 Validating props in Vue ensures component reliability, provides better developer experience, and catches errors early by enforcing type constraints and custom validation rules.
-As the creator of CoreUI, a widely used open-source UI library, I’ve implemented comprehensive prop validation in thousands of Vue components to ensure API consistency, prevent runtime errors, and provide clear development feedback in enterprise component libraries.
+As the creator of CoreUI, a widely used open-source UI library, I’ve implemented comprehensive prop validation in thousands of Vue components to ensure API consistency and prevent runtime errors in enterprise applications.
 From my expertise, the most effective approach is to use Vue’s built-in prop validation with type checking and custom validators.
-This method provides runtime validation, clear error messages, and excellent development experience while maintaining component robustness and API reliability.
+This method provides runtime validation, clear error messages, and excellent development experience while maintaining component robustness.

 Use Vue’s prop validation with type checking, required constraints, and custom validators for reliable component APIs.